 - Materials: Plastic frame, EVA padded running surface

-- Color Options: Outer shell is white; inner running surface available in black, blue, green, pink, or yellow
+- Color Options: Outer shell is white; inner running surface is available in black, blue, green, pink, or yellow

 This safe, sturdy wheel will add a splash of modern flair to your home.
 The Ferris Cat Wheel’s innovative design features six skate wheels for a super smooth glide as your cat runs.
-The wheel pieces simply slide into place – no special tools needed for assembly.
+The wheel pieces simply slide into place – no special tools are needed for assembly.
 The website features lots of videos of the wheel in action and several pictures of small dogs using the wheel as well, so if you are a multi-pet household, this could be a chance to get the whole family in shape!

 - Great for larger cats – up to 25 lbs.

 - Modern look with lots of color options

 - Quite large – could overwhelm a small space